theprimarybrain/theprimarybrain.github.io/_posts/2020-03-04-Toddler-School-Curriculum-Butterly-Themed-Lessons.md

 ![Butterfly Art 2]({{ site.github.url }}/assets/img/toddler-butterfly-art-popsicle-stick-puppets.jpg)

 My son LOVES anything with craft sticks right now.
-Not sure why, but using liquid glue and pasting the stick onto somethings is *all the rage* right now.
+Not sure why, but using liquid glue and pasting the stick onto something is *all the rage* right now.
 So, we put on a butterfly puppet show!
-I carved a hole out of a large cardboard box.
-Meanwhile, my son decorated his butterfly craft stick puppets.
-We had so much fun taking turns putting on our play.
+To make our puppets, we decorated our butterfly cutouts and then pasted onto a craft stick.

+To set up the activity, grab one of the many cardboard boxes you have around the house. *If you have Amazon Prime, then you know what I mean!* Carve a hole out of a the cardboard box.
+One person hides behind the box and holds the puppet up into the opening.
+Have fun taking turns putting on the play!

 ## Math and Science Activities